apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 **Note**:
 SnowflakeIO uses COPY statements behind the scenes to write (using [COPY to table](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-table.html)).
 StagingBucketName will be used to save CSV files which will end up in Snowflake.
 Those CSV files will be saved under the “stagingBucketName” path.

-**Optional** for batching:
-- `.withQuotationMark()`
-  - Default value: ‘ (single quotation mark).
-  - Accepts String with one character.
-It will surround all text (String) fields saved to CSV.
-It should be one of the accepted characters by [Snowflake’s](https://docs.snowflake.com/en/sql-reference/sql/create-file-format.html) [FIELD_OPTIONALLY_ENCLOSED_BY](https://docs.snowflake.com/en/sql-reference/sql/create-file-format.html) parameter (double quotation mark, single quotation mark or none).
-  - Example: `.withQuotationMark("'")`

 ### UserDataMapper function
 The UserDataMapper function is required to map data from a PCollection to an array of String values before the `write()` operation saves the data to temporary .csv files.
 For example:
 {{< highlight java >}}